 What other herbs can you use in pesto?

-Pestos can be made with many different types of herbs.
-I’ve personally made pesto with basil, cilantro and even dill.
+Pesto can be made with many different types of herbs.
+I’ve personally made it with basil, cilantro and even dill.
 Depending on what type of dish you are making, and what herbs go well with that dish, you can very easily come up with your own style of pesto that will work with it.
 You can also use parsley, mint, sage, and even most greens such as arugula, spinach or micro greens.

 Why is my pesto separating?